yuwen790405/app_store/apps/csv_downloader_brick/README.md

 ## Configuration

 This section is containing information about the CSV downloader section of the configuration.json file.
+It is important to know, that CSV downloader is processing data in batches.
+One manifest file, mean one batch.
+If you want to set up the ADS integrator processing data downloader by CSV connector, you need to switch it to the batch mode.
+The name  of the batch is ID of the connector.

 The structure of the configuration file for S3 data source looks like this: